Prague Experience logoPrague tourist information & travel guide logo

 Fish soup (rybí polévka) forms the starter, with apple strudel or Christmas sweetbread (vánočka) for dessert.

-Presents are brought by Jezisek (little Jesus), not by Father Christmas or Santa Claus.
+Presents are brought by Jezisek (little Jesus), not by Father Christmas/Santa Claus.

 No-one knows what Jezisek looks like or how he does it, but after dinner, when the family moves from the dining room to the lounge, presents will have magically appeared under the Christmas tree.
-And it has happened while everyone was eating, without anyone noticing!
-Children are amazed at how it happens, but that is the wonder of Christmas.
+Children are amazed at how this has happened while everyone was eating, and without anyone noticing.
+But that is the wonder of Christmas.

 Christmas Presents

-With the presents open and a beautifully dressed tree in the corner, the rest of the evening is spent playing games, chatting, eating snacks, and watching children's fairy tales on television - the stories, which emanate from Central Europe and Russia, are an important part of Christmas in the Czech Republic.
+With the presents open and a beautifully dressed tree in the corner, the rest of the evening is spent playing games, chatting, eating snacks, and watching children's fairy tales on television - the stories, which emanate from Central Europe and Russia, are an important part of Christmas in Czechia.

-Christmas Pastries In the lead up to Christmas, Czech families bake home-made biscuits (Vánoční cukroví) and prepare a variety of small open sandwiches (chlebíčky).
-These are brought out for the family to enjoy on Christmas Eve night.
+Christmas Pastries In the days and hours before Christmas, Czech families will have been busy baking home-made biscuits (Vánoční cukroví), and preparing a variety of open sandwiches (chlebíčky).
+These are all brought out to enjoy on Christmas Eve night.

-Finally, some families will attend midnight mass at their local church.
+Later on, it is traditional for some people to attend midnight mass at their local church.

 If you are spending Christmas in Prague and would like to try a traditional Czech Christmas dinner, we list the restaurants that offer it in the Christmas Planner.